 Mobile, NUIs, Research: Yes!

-I missed the introduction of the speaker and the first few minutes of the talk because I was waiting in line at the restroom.
-Walking into the tented area at the UX Speakeasy Conference where she was speaking I hadn't had time to find a seat when I heard something that made my ears perk right up.
+heard something that made my ears perk right up.
 Something about mental models and how human action is constructed and reconstructed as people come into contact with the physical and digital world.
 Taking this reality as the basis of a call for the creation of shape shifting digital content.
 For those who are interested in learning more about these ideas, a recommendation to read the work of sociologist Lucy Suchman.

 I scrambled for my program - who was this speaker?
 I was excited: I knew what this conversation meant. ("Yes!"
 "She gets it!
 Yes!")
 I was hearing a fellow researcher!
 From that moment forward I maintained a sensory laser focus on Rachel Hinman.

-Rachel spoke about the necessity and inevitability of a transition from GUIs to NUIs (Natural User Interfaces).
-About how mobile devices are driving a major paradigm shift in society's expectations of technology, necessitating that developers and designers alter their mental models.
+paradigm shift in society's expectations of technology, necessitating that developers and designers alter their mental models.

 "Pages and screens are not our design material.
-Content is now our design material"
+Content is now our design material".

 On the nature of constant change, its fluidity and the implications for good UX (User Experience) design: